 - Create an outline of their argument that includes all elements of argument from Topic 1. - Have adequate time to draft in class with teacher conferences - Strengthen writing through peer and reflective revision - Correct errors in grammar, conventions, and syntax through editing - Determine ethics in writing (particularly plagiarism) related to technology.

-Bloom's Levels: Analyze, apply, evaluate Webb's DOK: 3, 4
+Bloom's Levels: Analyze, apply, evaluate

 Engaging Scenario (An Engaging Scenario is a culminating activity that includes the following components: situation, challenge, specific roles, audience, product or performance.)